Wildlife photography is full of failures (and that’s okay)

 Thanks to Paul Nicklen for technical assistance with this one (i.e. teaching this buffoon the basics of how to use and maintain an underwater housing).
 There were many, many failures while trying to get this one shot.
 So many failures.
 Oh, so many failures.

-More importantly, this was two weeks spent not in a chair, not in my office and not in front of my computer.
+More importantly, this was three weeks spent not in a chair, not in my office and not in front of my computer.
 No email.
 No phone calls.
 It was mostly just hanging around in the rainforest listening to the river, the rain, the wind, the ravens and hoping to get a neat photo.
 So the photo is really just a bonus.
 Even if I failed to get the photo, I had already won.

 Want more wildlife stories like this one?